Blendify/blender-manual/blender_docs/manual/compositing/types/color/rgb_curves.rst

 .. tip::

-   To define the levels, use the :ref:`eye dropper <ui-eye_dropper>` to select a color sample of a displayed image.
+   To define the levels, use the :ref:`eye dropper <ui-eye-dropper>` to select a color sample of a displayed image.

 Properties